-Music is considered to be a very important aspect of learning and life at Windsor and it operates within the Technology and Arts Faculty alongside Art and Dance.
+Music is considered to be a very important aspect of learning and life at Windsor and it operates within the Technology and Arts Faculty alongside Art and Drama.

 - Stimulate their imagination and encourage the desire to participate in music making of any kind.

 - Develop students’ individual aural perception and ability to understand and appreciate a wide range of music in order to promote an awareness of oneself, our world and its cultures thus aiding social integration.

 - Encourage an appreciation of the importance the role of music has in a modern society and how it is used to manipulate the emotions of the individual.

 - Develop the capacity to express ideas and feelings practically, verbally and symbolically through the medium of sound.

 - Develop an awareness of musical traditions and developments and allow individuals to explore their musical skills through composing, performing, listening and evaluating.

 - Encourage musical performance in the classroom and outside the school curriculum and build links with the wider community and across the Windsor Academy Trust.

 - Encourage students to take responsibility in the department by taking on roles of Leadership as Music Leaders.